sullivanyoung/info-617-analysis/README.md

 performs sentiment analysis and grabs key phrases

-will export findings to CSV
+will export findings to excel sheet

 for INFO 617 at VCU